-Norm O‘Reilly is a leading scholar in the business of sports and the author or coauthor of fourteen books and numerous articles.
-Formerly the Richard P. and Joan S. Fox Professor of Business and chair of the Department of Sports Administration at Ohio University’s College of Business, O’Reilly now leads the International Institute for Sport Business and Leadership at the University of Guelph’s Lang School of Business.
+Norm O‘Reilly is a leading scholar in the business of sports and the author or coauthor of sixteen books and more than 150 articles.
+Currently the Dean of the Graduate School of Business at the University of Maine, he held the Richard P. and Joan S. Fox Professor of Business and chair of the Department of Sports Administration at Ohio University’s College of Business from 2014 to 2018.
 O'Reilly received the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group and was assistant chef de mission for the Canadian team at the 2016 Paralympic Games.
 He is a lifetime research fellow of the North American Society for Sport Management.

 On the web: Website